 Welcome to Social Justice

-The Unitarian Church in Westport serves as a beacon of justice in and beyond our community.
+The Unitarian Universalist Congregation in Westport serves as a beacon of justice in and beyond our community.
 The Social Justice Council, with the Senior Minister, leads the congregation’s efforts and provides assistance to our social action committees.